-A reminder that Pre-AP/Advanced Placement courses are intended for students who are notably passionate in those particular subject areas and seek further challenges beyond the traditional academic or university-level curriculum.
-Students considering these courses should demonstrate consistent academic strength across units of study, as well as participation in extra math opportunities such as contests, math clubs, etc. The pace of these courses and depth of course work is intended to be demanding.
+A reminder that Pre-AP/Advanced Placement courses are intended for students who are notably passionate about mathematics and seek further challenges beyond the traditional academic or university-level curriculum.
+Students considering pre-AP/AP math should demonstrate consistent academic strength across units of study, as well as participation in extra math opportunities such as contests, math clubs, etc. The pace of these courses and depth of course work is intended to be demanding.

-- MPM2DW (replaces 2DI) – requires MTH1WI (recommended level 4+ across all units of study in grade 9 math)
+- MPM2DW (replaces 2DI) – requires MTH1WI (students strongly recommended to have level 4+ across all units of study in grade 9 math)

 - MCV4UW (requires completion of MHF4UW)